elegantframework/elegant-cli/README.md

 ## Introduction

 Elegant is a community-driven project for building, deploying, and maintaining websites easily.

+Built with Next.js and Markdown loading, Elegant is perfect for blogging, documentation websites, or just about any type of web application.

 ### Key Features